 It confirmed to everyone.
 I was a fake.

 Mothers Who Make is an international initiative providing mothers and makers peer support.
-It has been a saving grace for me during lockdown.
+It has been a saving grace for me during the last four months.
 I have made connections with women I may never have met without lockdown.
 Women who understand the innate need to be creative.
 Women willing to listen.
 Women who are willing to share.
 Is there any more comfort than someone holding you and saying, ‘I hear you, I get you and yes, I feel this too’?

 I say hold, and I really do almost mean it.